Adams political family

-The Adams family was a prominent political family in the United States from the late 18th through the early 20th centuries.
+The Adams family is an American political family of English origins, most prominent between the late 18th century and the early 20th century.
 Based in eastern Massachusetts, they formed part of the Boston Brahmin community.
 The family traces to Henry Adams of Barton St David, Somerset, in England.
+Its members include U.S. presidents John Adams and John Quincy Adams.
 The two presidents and their descendants are also descended from John Alden, who came to the United States on the Mayflower.

-The Adams family is one of four families to have produced two presidents of the United States by the same surname; the others were the Bush, Roosevelt, and Harrison families.
+The Adams family is one of four families to have produced two presidents of the United States by the same surname; the others being the Bush, Roosevelt, and Harrison families.

 John Adams

 John Adams was born on October 30, 1735 (October 19, 1735, Old Style, Julian calendar), to John Adams Sr. and Susanna Boylston.
 He had two younger brothers: Peter (1738–1823) and Elihu (1741–1775).
 Adams was born on the family farm in Braintree, Massachusetts.
 His mother was from a leading medical family of present-day Brookline, Massachusetts.
 His father was a deacon in the Congregational Church, a farmer, a cordwainer, and a lieutenant in the militia.
 John Sr. served as a selectman (town councilman) and supervised the building of schools and roads.
 Adams often praised his father and recalled their close relationship.
 Adams's great-great-grandfather Henry Adams immigrated to Massachusetts from Braintree, Essex, England, around 1638.

 Though raised in modest surroundings, Adams felt pressured to live up to his heritage.
 His family was descended from Puritans, whose strict religious doctrines had profoundly shaped New England's culture, laws, and traditions.
 By the time of John Adams's birth, Puritan tenets such as predestination had waned and many of their severe practices moderated, but Adams still "considered them bearers of freedom, a cause that still had a holy urgency".
-Adams recalled that his parents "held every Species of Libertinage in ...
-Contempt and horror", and detailed "pictures of disgrace, or baseness and of Ruin" resulting from any debauchery.
+Adams recalled that his parents "'held every Species of Libertinage in ...
+Contempt and horror,' ... and painted 'pictures of disgrace, or baseness and of Ruin' that would result from licentious behavior".
 Adams later noted that "As a child I enjoyed perhaps the greatest of blessings that can be bestowed upon men – that of a mother who was anxious and capable to form the characters of her children."

 Adams, as the eldest child, was compelled to obtain a formal education.
 This began at age six at a dame school for boys and girls, conducted at a teacher's home, and was centered upon The New England Primer.
 Shortly thereafter, Adams attended Braintree Latin School under Joseph Cleverly, where studies included Latin, rhetoric, logic, and arithmetic.
 Adams's early education included incidents of truancy, a dislike for his master, and a desire to become a farmer.
 All discussion on the matter ended with his father's command that he remain in school: "You shall comply with my desires."
 Deacon Adams hired a new schoolmaster named Joseph Marsh, and his son responded positively.